Life insurance for mums

 You just need to be aware that these policies are not savings or investment plans and have no cash value unless a valid claim is made.

 You can’t put a price on protecting your loved ones.
 But when you take out life insurance with Legal & General, we can help you secure your family’s financial future.
-Find out more about our products.
+Find out more about our life insurance products.